Virginia Tier II Reporting

 Incorrectly Estimating Quantity of Reportable Substances

 It’s important to look at all chemicals across your equipment, departments, and processes.
-You also need to aggregate extremely hazardous substances that may exist at your facility in different capacities.
-For example, sulfuric acid could be stored in a drum.
-Also, if you have lead-acid batteries, you will need to take into account the sulfuric acid housed in the lead-acid batteries (if they are not exempt).
+You also need to aggregate extremely hazardous substances that may exist at your facility in different forms and containers prior to evaluating it against the reporting threshold.
+For example, sulfuric acid, an Extremely Hazardous Substance, could be stored in a drum; if you have lead-acid batteries, you would need to take into account the sulfuric acid in the lead-acid batteries and add those amounts prior to comparing it to the sulfuric acid reporting threshold

 Misclassifying Substances